aiidateam/AEP/005_exportformat/readme.md

 The alternative approach would be to use the newly implemented "packfile" object-store, in combination with a  SQLite database that contains the index.
 The pros and cons of this approach have been previously assessed in <https://github.com/aiidateam/AEP/pull/11>.

-### Archive compression

-For portability, it is desirable that the full archive be contained within a single zipped file.

-Currently the archive is allowed to be compressed *via* a number of different algorithms (zip, tar.gz).
-For data longevity though, it is desirable that only a single compression algorithm should be enforced.

-This zip format should also desirably allow for content inspection without fully unzipping the file.

 ## Pros and Cons